On 20 December 2016, the Acting NSW Ombudsman, Professor John McMillan AO, tabled his report on the Operation Prospect investigation.

 The Ombudsman’s investigation was conducted in private, over a four year period.
 It comprehensively examined complaints and allegations about conduct of officers of the NSW Police Force, the NSW Crime Commission and the Police Integrity Commission.

-The tabling of this report will mean the individuals concerned will finally be able to understand what happened.
+The tabling of this report means the individuals concerned are finally be able to understand what happened.
 It is also an opportunity for the agencies involved to learn from what went wrong.

 Background to the investigation

 The Ombudsman’s Operation Prospect investigation started under former Ombudsman, Bruce Barbour, whose term as Ombudsman ended on 30 June 2015.
 The Acting Ombudsman, Professor John McMillan, AO took over the investigation when he started his two-year term as Acting Ombudsman on 1 August 2015.

 The investigation attracted significant media and public interest, and was the subject of two Parliamentary inquiries.
 The following documents were prepared during the investigation for the NSW Parliament, to report on the progress of the investigation and explain how it was being done.